mvgmb/Marathon/README.md

 ### Set

 Consider we need a container with the following features:
--add an element, but do not allow duples [duplicates?]
+- add an element, but do not allow duples [duplicates?]
--remove elements
+- remove elements
--get count of elements (distinct elements)
+- get count of elements (distinct elements)
--check whether elements are present in set
+- check whether elements are present in set

 This is quite a frequently used task.
 STL provides the special container for it – set.
 Set can add, remove and check the presence of particular element in O(log N), where N is the count of objects in the set.
 While adding elements to set, the duples [duplicates?] are discarded.
 A count of the elements in the set, N, is returned in O(1).
 We will speak of the algorithmic implementation of set and map later — for now, let’s investigate its interface: